 This lakeside city shines brightest from May to September, making it a popular time for people to book vacation rentals.
 The festival schedule bustles then, and the trees fill the area with lush greenery, which deepens into glorious hues perfect for leaf-peeping day trips to nearby Middlebury and Jeffersonville.
 Shoulder season isn’t the best in Burlington.
 April brings fewer crowds but often lots of mud.
 And November sees the city pause for a deep breath before the winter tourism onslaught of skiers and snowboarders.
 Events-wise, turn to February’s Lake Champlain Pond Hockey Classic and June’s jazz festival, followed by New England’s oldest and largest quilt event in nearby Essex Junction.
 Expect dragon boating in August, along with street performers for the Festival of Fools.

-What are the top things to do in Burlington?
+Top things to do in Burlington

 Burlington Earth Clock

 An art installation dedicated to peace looks like a 43-foot-diameter prehistoric stone circle on Lake Champlain’s shores.
 In reality, it’s a giant sundial that relies on visitors to stand in the central gnomon position and cast their shadows.
 It lies at Blanchard Beach, on the bike path just north of the popular sunset-watching spot of Oakledge Park.

 What’s a big landlocked body of water without the specter of a massive, rarely spied serpentine creature?
 In 1984, the state erected a granite block on Perkins Pier just south of downtown to honor Burlington’s local legend: “Champ,” a prehistoric Nessie-esque beast.
 It even bears the cryptid’s pseudoscientific name, Belua aquatica champlainiensis.
 And just in case Champ really is out there, both Vermont and New York have passed laws protecting their lake’s most legendary monster.